mtnmck/berkeleyopenarms.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/S5guqiHGjSE?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Here we record a set of joint states at a fixed rate.
-We then replay the recording and demonstrate the back-drivability of the arm by apply external force.
+Here we record a set of joint states while a human guides the robot through an arbitrary set of motions.
+We then replay the recording and demonstrate the back-drivability of the arm by apply external force (through a second human).

 # Repeatability Tests
 {: #repeatability }

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Y4ltW0phI20?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-This test shows the accuracy of our system to return to a given position regardless of where it is currently located.
+This test shows the accuracy of our system in returning to a given home position from a set of eight end poses.
+The home pose repeatability is within a 4mm radius.
+The end-pose repeatability is within 3mm.

 # Step Response
 {: #stepresponse }